-Why buy the electric griddle: It is relatively small, can be used to cook a wide range of meals and is easy to clean and maintain.
+Why buy the electric griddle: It is relatively small, easy to store in a small camper kitchen, can be used to cook a wide range of meals and is easy to clean and maintain.

 Water kettles are pretty much mandatory if you plan to drink coffee or tea or want to jump-start a meal by using instant oatmeal, potatoes or other items.

 Unless you plan on camping exclusively in RV parks or using your generators on a regular basis, you will want to have 2 different water kettles.

 An electric water kettle will come in handy when you have access to a 120V power source.
 Although they consume a lot of power, they also heat water quickly.

 Most electric kettles are too powerful for most RV inverters, which creates a limiting factor when 120V power is not accessible.

 A stovetop water kettle is a great complementary RV kitchen accessory to the electric water kettle.
 When 120V power is not accessible, these heat nearly as efficiently on your stovetop.